 Spectrum analyzers read noise as much as 2.5dB too low, due to doing average detection and log video averaging, so fast RMS converters are key.
 (For the reasons behind this, there's a classic HP/Agilent/Keysight app note AN150. ).
 Peak-reading voltmeters such as the HP400EL have a less pronounced version of this problem—you add 1dB when measuring noise.
 (It's really 10log(4/π) = 1.049dB.)
 The problem arises when you're measuring low-SNR signals, because those hacks no longer work—there's no substitute for true-RMS detection then.

 Boonton 72A Capacitance Meter

 Analog, but very sensitive, stable and easy to use.
-Accepts an externally controlled bias for C-V measurements, and analog I/O works well with data acq hardware.
+Accepts an externally controlled bias for C-V measurements, and its analog output works well with data acq hardware.

 Boonton 72BD Capacitance Meter #1

 A 3-1/2 digit version of the 72A above.
 Very stable: on the 2 pF FS range, once it's zeroed it sits there showing 0.000 pF all afternoon.
 Wave a hand nearby and see the reading increase to a few femtofarads.
 These Boontons use low-level (15 mV) 1-MHz AC excitation with phase-sensitive detection, do 2-, 3- or 4-terminal measurements, and allow external DC bias to be applied.
 That makes them ideal for measurements on active devices; you can even measure the capacitance to ground of a bootstrapped front end.
 So useful that it makes sense to have at least two.